lugq1001/MNGesturePassword/README.md

 MNGesturesLock
 ==============

-A GesturesLock View for iOS incloudes lock&unlock
+A GesturesLock View for iOS includes lock&unlock

 ## Usage